ghislainfourny/tyson-tutorial/README.md

 # Define your own types

 TYSON poses very little restrictions on types.
-All it requires for compatibility and soundness is that only user-defined types fulfilling the requirements below be instantiated, parsed and validated with TYSON:
+All it requires for compatibility and soundness is that only user-defined types fulfilling the requirements below be instantiated, parsed with a TYSON processor and validated by the consuming application:

 - a user-defined object type must be associated with a value space (a subset of the set of all objects),